Hami railway station

 Hami railway station is a station servicing high-speed and conventional rail in Yizhou District, Hami, Xinjiang, China.

 The station is along the line of the Lanzhou–Xinjiang high-speed railway connecting Hami to the rest of Xinjiang to the west and to Eastern Chinese cities.
 Conventional rail services continue to serve the station using the Lanzhou–Xinjiang railway.

-Near the end of construction on August 22, 2015, a fire started around 17:00 and engulfed 600 square meters of the stations before firefighters extinguished the fire after a 30-minute battle.
-The station was reopened in 2014.
+Near the end of construction on August 21, 2014, a fire started around 17:00 and engulfed 600 square meters of the stations before firefighters extinguished the fire after a 30-minute battle.
+The station was reopened on November 19, 2014.